 The fermentation of malic acid results in the production of lactic acid.
 As each molecule of malic acid is converted to lactic acid, the contribution to titrable acidity (TA) drops by half.
 In a wine that starts with 0.2% TA from the malic acid (with the remainder of the TA made up of stable tartaric acid), MLF will drop the 0.2% malic portion to just a 0.1% lactic portion.
 That represents a 0.1% drop in the overall TA.
 That is a significant change in acidity---the flavor profile of the wine will be much different post-MLF.
 The combined effect of acidity reduction and change in acid type can turn a bright and sharp wine into a softer, more approachable wine.

 Once you believe it is done, test it to confirm completion.
 The only reliable method is to perform a test or have a sample tested at a lab.
 For home use we have a Vertical Chromatography test kit.
 It is a fun test to perform giving you a colorful chart showing the presence or absence of malic, lactic, and tartaric acid in your wine.
 Unfortunately it does not give you quantified results.
-If you bring a sample into our shop, you can run a malic acid test on our Reflectoquant meter ($5 meter use fee plus $6.95 per test you perform) and get your result in ppm of malic acid.
-Remember you want it to be below 30 ppm for assurance of stability.
+For a quantified test result, you will need to deliver a sample of your wine to wine lab.
+Locally in Sonoma County, ETS Labs in Healdsburg can complete the test for you.
+Remember, you want it to be below 30 ppm for assurance of stability.
 It’s a happy time for winemakers when the MLF is done and they can “put their wines to bed” for the winter.